JonathanMEdwards/subtext10/doc/language.md

 check =? 'foo'
 ```

-This example uses a _repeat-block_, which is Subtext’s form of looping.
-Unlike traditional loop mechanisms, repeat-blocks are expressed as a _tail recursive_ function: The special call `continue?()` recursively calls the containing repeat block.
-Like any other call it takes an input value on the left, and arguments if they are defined.
-But it may only be used where its result will immediately become the result of the whole function (_tail position_).
+This example uses a `repeat` structure, which is Subtext’s form of looping.
+Unlike traditional loop mechanisms, `repeat` structures are expressed as a _tail recursive_ program: The special call `continue?()` recursively calls the containing repeat structure.
+Like any other call it takes an input value on the left, and optionally other inputs on the right.
+But it may only be used where its result will immediately become the result of the whole program (_tail position_).

-Tail recursive functions are equivalent to loops, and repeat blocks are actually implemented that way, as a list of calls.
-In the UI they will be displayed as a list rather than the nesting used for normal function calls.
-However, unlike traditional loops, repeat blocks do not involve mutable variables — that is replaced by passing new input and argument values to the next iteration.
+Tail recursive programs are equivalent to loops, and repeat structures are actually implemented that way, as a sequence of calls.
+In the UI they will be displayed as a sequence rather than the nested inlining used for normal program calls.
+Unlike traditional loops, repeat structures do not involve mutable variables — that is replaced by passing new input values to the next iteration.
 We hypothesize that this is the best of both worlds: the simple iterative semantics of loops, with the clean value semantics of recursion.

-The recursive call `continue?()` has a question mark because the repeat block can reject.
+The recursive call `continue?()` has a question mark because the repeat structure can reject.
 An unconditional `continue()` would be used in an unconditional repeat.

-> Maybe the `continue` call should default all arguments to their value in the current iteration, not the original definition.
+> Maybe the `continue` call should default secondary inputs to their value in the current iteration, not the original definition.
 That would more closely emulate mutable loop variables, and allow forms like `continue(count := + 1)`.
->

 > Maybe `continue` should do an early exit to guarantee tail position and simplify conditional structure.
 >
-> When repeats are nested it may be useful to have continue specify a name of the block as in `continue foo-loop()`.
+> When repeats are nested it may be useful to have continue specify a name of the structure as in `continue foo-loop()`.

-> Perhaps a `visit` block that can be multiply-recursive, and collects the extra results in the order of execution, concatenating them as in a “flat map”.
+> Perhaps a `visit` structure that can be multiply-recursive, and collects the extra results in the order of execution, concatenating them as in a “flat map”.
 Combined with skipping of conditional extras, this allows arbitrary search algorithms to be easily written.

 ## Repeated extra results

-When we parse a CSV we typically want to produce a list of the numeric values.
+When we parse a CSV we typically want to produce a sequence of the numeric values.
 We can do that by adding an extra result:

 ```
 '1,2,3'